Standard Poodle Health Issues

 Standard Poodles are predisposed to several health conditions including hip dysplasia, bloat, Addisons disease.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 40-70 lbs and lifespan of 10-18 yrs, the Standard Poodle requires thoughtful care tailored to their specific breed characteristics.
+A Standard Poodle at 40-70 lbs and a 10-18 yrs lifespan has breed-level considerations that are easier to absorb before adoption than after.
 Few breeds combine boundless energy with the Standard Poodle's distinctive character quite so effectively.

 Genetic Screening